icapps/ios-duvel/README.md

 ## License

-Stella is available under the MIT license.
+Duvel is available under the MIT license.
 See the LICENSE file for more info.